 Ingredients (This recipe serves 4 people.)

-Remove the pan from heat and let the tea steep for about 30 minutes (cover it, if you wish).
+- Remove the pan from the heat and let the tea steep for about 30 minutes (cover it if you wish).
 Squeeze the tea bags (you'll want to extract as much flavor as possible) and discard them.

-Bring the milk mixture back to a light simmer again while you beat the egg yolks in a separate bowl.
-Remove the milk mixture from heat.
+- Bring the milk mixture back to a light simmer while you beat the egg yolks in a separate bowl.
+Remove the milk mixture from the heat.

-While whisking the egg yolks, add one-quarter of the milk mixture to the bowl (you want to temper the eggs - prevent them from cooking).
+- While whisking the egg yolks, add one-quarter of the milk mixture to the bowl (you want to temper the eggs to prevent them from cooking).
 Now add in the rest of the milk mixture very slowly, continuing to whisk.

-Once the custard has cooled, put it into your ice cream maker and freeze according to the instructions.
-Alternatively, place the container into the freezer, stirring occasionally.
+- Once the custard has cooled, put it into your ice cream maker and freeze according to the instructions.
+Alternatively, place the container in the freezer, stirring occasionally.
 Make sure your ice cream has firmed up to your desired texture, then serve.